keenbug/ReSheet/README.md

     $ yarn start
       ... starts development server (parcel) ...

-and Tables should be up and running on http://localhost:1234/.
+and tables should be up and running on http://localhost:1234/.

 ## Architecture